benspector3/pong-asd/README.md

 7. Identify when a point ends --> Determine what to do to start a new point
 8. End the game when 11 points are reached

-# Helpful Functions / Code
+# Helpful Code

-Below are some code / functions we've written in the past that may be helpful to you in this project:
+Below are some code we've written in the past that may be helpful to you in this project:

 ### HTML for Game Items: